knpuniversity/javascript/knpu/ep1-basics/js-validation-error-handling.md

 ## Parsing the Error JSON

-For errors, we need to parse the JSON manually with `var errorData = JSON.parse(jqXHR.responseText)` - that'sthe raw JSON that's sent back from the server.
+To get this data, we need to parse the JSON manually with `var errorData = JSON.parse(jqXHR.responseText)` - that's the raw JSON that's sent back from the server.

 To actually map the `errorData` onto our fields, let's create a new function below called `_mapErrorsToForm` with an `errorData` argument.
-For now, just log that.
+To start, just log that.

 Above, to call this, we know we can't use `this` because we're in a callback.
 So add the classic `var self = this;`, and *then* call `self._mapErrorsToForm(errorData.errors)`.
-All the important stuff is under an `errors` key, so we'll pass it just the goodies.
+All the important stuff is under the `errors` key, so we'll pass *just* that.

 Ok, refresh that!
-Lave the form empty, and submit!
+Leave the form empty, and submit!
 Hey, beautiful error data!

 ## Mapping Data into HTML

-So how can we turn that into actual HTML changes to the form?
-There are generally two different ways to do this.
+So how can we use this data to make actual HTML changes to the form?
+There are generally two different approaches.
 First, the simple way: parse the data by hand and manually use jQuery to add the necessary elements and classes.
-This is quick to do, but doesn't scale when things are more complex.
+This is quick to do, but doesn't scale when things get really complex.
 The second way is to use a client-side template.
-We'll do the simple way first, but then use a client-side template for a more complex spot.
+We'll do the simple way first, but then use a client-side template for a more complex problem later.

 And actually, there's a third way: which is to use a full front-end framework like ReactJS.
-We'll save that for the future.
+We'll save that for a future tutorial.

 ## Creating a Selectors Map